Research

 Algorithmic Fairness & Trustworthy AI

 What does “fairness” mean in algorithmic systems, and how can we operationalize it?
-I take a philosophically informed approach, examining how different fairness metrics encode different normative commitments — and how practitioners should navigate these choices.
+We take a philosophically informed approach, examining how different fairness metrics encode different normative commitments — and how practitioners should navigate these choices.

-More broadly, I’m interested in the cluster of properties called “Trustworthy AI” (which are often in conflict, spawning trade-offs and, thus, the necessity for positive normative choice), how they can be meaningfully managed under conditions of normative uncertainty, and ultimately can be certified and assessed.
+More broadly, we’re interested in the cluster of properties called “Trustworthy AI” (which are often in conflict, spawning trade-offs and, thus, the necessity for positive normative choice), how they can be meaningfully managed under conditions of normative uncertainty, and ultimately can be certified and assessed.
 With colleagues, I’ve developed the Trustworthiness Assessment Model (TrAM) shedding light on the trustworthiness of AI systems.

 Key publications: